Eysturoyartunnilin: Construction

-The drilling of the tunnel itself started on 21 February from the Strendur side and on 27 April 2017 from the Hvítanes side.
+The drilling of the tunnel started on 21 February from the Strendur side and on 27 April 2017 from the Hvítanes side.
 The Strendur team reached the underwater roundabout section on 4 December 2017, at which point 3,059 m had been dug from both sides combined.

-With the first leg and roundabout completed, a third drilling team started, with two teams on the Hvítanes-roundabout leg working towards each other (which met underwater on 7 June 2019) and one from the roundabout to Saltnes.
-The last blast occurred on 7 June 2019, after which tarmacking, cabling, installing emergency facilities and signposting took several months.
+With the first leg and roundabout completed, a third drilling team started, with two teams on the Hvítanes-roundabout leg working towards each other, which met underwater on 7 June 2019, and one from the roundabout to Saltnes.
+The last blast occurred in June 2019, after which tarmacking, cabling, installing emergency facilities and signposting took several months.
 Meanwhile, NCC moved the tunnel boring machine to Sandoyartunnilin, which started on 27 June 2019.

 While the expected opening date was 1 December 2020, due to technical delays and COVID-19 this was postponed to 19 December 2020.